Chapter 14: Brother Ignatius

 “So can we trust you, then?”
 Peter demanded.

 He hoisted the clinking rucksack onto his back with some difficulty and stepped out onto the sewer ledge.
 Surl picked up the lantern to return it to him but he held up his hand.
 “No, keep it, youngling.
 I have countless others.
 It will be of use to you when you move about the tunnels.
 Candles are not a good idea in sewers as draughts blow them out and gases can ignite down here.
-It will last several days then I can give you another.”
+It’ll last three days then I can give you another.”

 “Goodbye, Brother Ignatius,” Surl said returning the bow.

 “Pup likes you!”
-Pup said brightly.
+Pup added brightly.

 (c) 2019 Paul D E Mitchell PRS and other copyrights protected.